All staff at The Henry Beaufort School are trained in teaching and working with deaf and/or hard of hearing students.

 A smooth transition from primary education is vital to a fulfilling secondary school experience.

-Students and their parents/carers are actively encouraged to visit the Resource Base in addition to the usual Year 5 Taster Day and Year 6 Intake Days.
+Students and their parents/carers are actively encouraged to visit the Resource Base in addition to the usual school open day events.
 Prospective students have the opportunity to meet with both staff and our current students.

 Prior to joining The Henry Beaufort School the Teacher of the Deaf will visit individual students within their primary school and observe them in more familiar surroundings.
 There will be extensive liaison with the students’ current Teacher of the Deaf.